josvin92/dataviz-project-proposal-flight-delay-analysis/README.md

 ## Open Questions

-At this point of time, I'm not sure about how to link  I'm also not sure about how to implement donut or pie charts using D3.js.
+At this point of time, I'm not sure about how to implement donut or pie charts using D3.js.

 ## Schedule of Deliverables